Autonomous Freight 2026: Impact of Self-Driving on EV Efficiency

 Stylised Daily Utilisation: Human vs Autonomous Operations

-Source: Energy Solutions duty cycle analysis; values represent illustrative averages.
+Source: Energy Solutions duty cycle analysis; values represent illustrative

 Case Studies: Autonomous Freight Pilots and EV Fleets